Steve Jobs, the co-founder and CEO of Apple Inc., has died on October 5th 2011 at the age of 56.

 Go for a home run

 Never sacrifice quality.
 Quality is much more important than quantity.
-Put time into researching and producing content.
-One epic post will result in much more than several average posts.
+Put time into researching and producing the bets possible content.
+One epic post that resonates with your target audience will result in much better results for your website than several average posts that don’t get any page views.
+Give it your all.

 Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected.
 One home run is much better than two doubles.

 You are busy, time is short.
 Make sure to spend your time on things that will get you to reach your blogging goals.
-Ignore the rest.
+Ignore all the rest.
+Ignore all the time wasters that do not bring you closer to achieving your goals.
+Things such as watching TV, following celebrity gossip, constantly refreshing your email inbox, or always scrolling through your social media newsfeeds looking for latest updates.

 People think focus means saying yes to the thing you’ve got to focus on.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.